aspnetboilerplate/aspnetboilerplate/doc/WebSite/Entity-History.md

     }
 ```

-It returns `EntityHistorySnapshot` which contains all snapshot on the given date and stack tree of them
+`IEntitySnapshotManager.GetSnapshotAsync(...)` returns an `EntityHistorySnapshot` that contains the snapshot value of all changed properties on the given date and a stack tree of the changes.

 ## ORM Integrations